Ear of the

 How to Stay Calm When You Can’t Find the Right English Word

 If you work with English-speaking expats in healthcare, caregiving, veterinary services, or hospitality, you’ve probably had this moment: You’re mid-conversation and everything’s going well then, suddenly, your mind goes blank.
 The right English word is right there, but it won’t come.
-Learning how to stay calm in those moments is a skill, and with a few strategies, you can recover quickly and keep the conversation flowing with confidence.
+Your heart races.
+You start worrying that you’ll sound unprofessional or that your client will lose confidence in you.

 Read More